 And Greek/American relations took a strange turn, when it was announced that food parcels from Greece to supposedly hungry American relatives, had been arriving in the U.S. in massive quantities.
 Drastic action was being taken to stop the flow of food from Greece, which individuals were sending anywhere from 5 to 40 pounds of food – and some 16,000 packages arrived in one week alone.
 Customs officials called for the ban when an outbreak of Hoof and Mouth disease was reported and traced to a food package from Greece.

-And that’s a small slice of how the world spun, this June 23rd in 1947, as reported by ABC Radio’s Headline News.
+And along with the news on Taft-Hartley, that’s a small slice of how the world spun, this June 23rd in 1947, as reported by ABC Radio’s Headline News.